W3 Wine School

 In New Zealand, Müller-Thurgau was the most planted grape variety before it was taken over by Chardonnay and Sauvignon Blanc.

-In Cold Climate
+In Cold Climates

 Because Müller-Thurgau ripens early, it has become an important grape in cold climates like in Switzerland, England, and USA (Washington).